sut-ai/notes/notebooks/18_deep_neural_network/index.md

 Here we’ll not talk about details, but convolutional layers are somehow enabling convolution operator on sub-matrices of the image.
 These layers have formed from some kernel with the same height, width, and depth.
 The number of these kernels is equal to the depth of the output.
 Also, the depth of each kernel must be equal to the depth of input.
 For example, if you have RGB data, your first convolutional layer kernels depth must be 3.
 In the context of a convolutional neural network, convolution is a linear operation that involves the multiplication of a set of weights with the input.
 A convolution layer has formed by 1 or more of these operations that each of them called a kernel.
 All kernels have the same height, width, and depth.
-To find the output of the layer, we put the first kernel on the top-right of the input and calculate the output of the kernel, and put it as the first cell of a matrix.
-After that, we move it to right and calculate again, and put the result in the second cell.
-When we receive to end of columns, we move the kernel down. we do this until we rich to the end of the image.
-We do this for all kernels and this is how we make the output of the convolutional layer.
+To find the output of the layer put the first kernel on the top-right of the input, calculate the output of the kernel, and put it as the first cell of a matrix.
+After that, move it to right, calculate again, and put the result in the second cell.
+When reaching the last column, move the kernel down.
+Do this until reaching the end of the image.
+We do this for all kernels and this is how make the output of the convolutional layer.

 <figure>
   <center><img